AshleyEliseClark/Portfolio/README.md

 # Ashley E. Clark – Professional Portfolio
-letters of recommendation from colleagues & supervisors,
+This repository contains letters of recommendation from colleagues & supervisors,